 Commodore Amiga 1200 (with an internal 4GB CF card I installed).
 This one sat in a container in India for seventeen years and was re-imported by Petro Tyschtschenko.
 After re-seating the Kickstart ROMs, it worked.
 I fitted a 32MB 68030 Blizzard turbo card

 The C16 was Commodores attempt to also serve the entry level with reduced features at a lower price.
-This one has 16KB plus a 32KB expansion
+This one has an internal total of 64KB RAM

 Left the classic Commodore C64, the "bread box".
 In the middle the late "ALDI" C64 in superb condition and right the flat C64 C

 The Uniprom 64 cartridge I received as a DIY kit and I did the final assembly.
 The socket can be fitted with any EPROM up to 128K